 Social Isolation is Hard For Everyone

-Between social distancing, physical distancing and stay-at-home orders, we may feel more isolated than ever.
+Between social distancing, physical distancing and stay-at-home orders, we may feel more isolated than ever and the very real quarantine fatigue has hit.
 Those who live alone or without pets might feel it even more so than those who have "quarantine buddies."
 And even if you have your family or friends to lean on, there is still the financial difficulties, job uncertainties and fear that this pandemic has brought on.
 How we deal with our stress, anxiety and mental healthcare is more important than ever.

 "At the beginning of the coronavirus outbreak, I found myself having a very difficult time," said student ambassador Mariyah Griffin.
 "I'm a very outgoing, bubbly person, and I felt confined and locked in my home.
 It took a toll on my mental health.

 Take Care of Yourself